ichthyop/ichthyop/doc/ichconf/des.rst

     <block type="option">
             <key>app.transport</key>
+            <enabled>true</enabled>
             <tree_path>Transport/General</tree_path>
             <description>Set the general transport options of the simulation.</description>
     </block>

 The :samp:`key` tag is used to identify the configuration block.
 The :samp:`tree_path` tag is used in the Ichthyop console to create the parameter tree.
 The :samp:`description` field is used to display the block description in the Ichthyop console.

+The :samp:`enabled` tag specifies whether the block should be considered by Ichthyop or not.
+By default, all blocks are enabled.
+But for the :samp:`RELEASE` and :samp:`DATASET`, one and only one block must be activated.

 Configuration parameters
 ++++++++++++++++++++++++++++++